SnowyMouse/chimera/README.md

 NOTE: Chimera does *not* support dll mods including HAC2 or Open Sauce.
 This is because they modify the game in similar ways, resulting in them conflicting with one another.
-Supporting just one of these mods would mean extra development time that I don't have.
+Supporting just one of these mods would mean extra development time that we don't have.
 Sorry.

 ## Features
 Chimera provides a number of features and enhancements to the base Halo game.